nshimiye/perpetual/README.md

 # perpetual-yas
 Perform a task periodically

-This is just another version of *setInterval*, [ yas ] for yet Another SetInterval.
+This is just another version of *setInterval*. yas is short for yet Another SetInterval.

 ## use cases
 * Periodically update a token bearer from a third party service.